wermelinger/bbv-googleortools/README.md

 This is a more advanced and more open excercise.
 * **MinesweeperSolver**: contains the solver with helper-classes.
 Your task is to program the model in `MinesweeperConstraintsSolver.cs`
 * **MinesweeperSolverTests**: contains unit-tests which are currently failing.
 Use them and add new ones to guide you through the implementation of the solver and make them green - one by one.
+* **Minefield**: Provides useful methods to deal with the minefield
+  * `Minefield.GetAllCells()` provides all cells
+  * Cells next to mines are of the type `CellWithMineDetector`
+  * `Minefield.GetCellsInDetectionRadius(cellWithMineDetector)` provides all cells in the radius of the given cellWithMineDetector
+  * Once you found the solution, you can mark a field with a mine: `Minefield.PlaceMine(x, y)`

-In case you don't know Minesweeper: https://de.wikihow.com/Minesweeper-spielen
+In case you don't know Minesweeper: [https://de.wikihow.com/Minesweeper-spielen](https://de.wikihow.com/Minesweeper-spielen)

 In case you're stuck, you can have a look at the solution: MinesweeperSolver/Solution